PITTSBURGH – As USA Today wrote last month, Carlos Correa is 21 years old and already perhaps the best shortstop in all of baseball.

 - Correa’s front hip externally rotates his front leg toward the ball, as his back leg internally rotates toward the ball creating a dynamic move and separation.

-- Correa’s front elbow is pointing up at impact creating a bat path that is going to be a positive approach angle to impact.
+- Correa’s front elbow is pointing up at impact creating a bat path that is going to be a positive attack angle to impact.

 - Click here to listen to Coach Jeff Leach’s full analysis